loicdescotte/Play2-HTML5Tags/README.md

 ### Browser regex patterns

-  You can check pattern compatibility with Javascript regular expressions (used by browsers) on [regexpal] (http://regexpal.com/) (check the 'Dot matches all') option.
+  You can check pattern compatibility with Javascript regular expressions (used by browsers) on [regexpal] (http://regexpal.com/) (check the 'Dot matches all' option).

-## How to install it

-In your application, add this configuration to the `project/Build.scala` file :

-    val appDependencies = Seq(
-      //your dependencies
-      "com.loicdescotte.coffeebean" % "html5tags_2.10" % "1.0"
-    )

-     val main = play.Project(appName, appVersion, appDependencies).settings(
-      //your settings
-      resolvers += Resolver.url("github repo for html5tags", url("http://loicdescotte.github.com/releases/"))(Resolver.ivyStylePatterns)
-    )

-Note : for Play 2.0.x, use `"com.loicdescotte.coffeebean" % "html5tags_2.9.1" % "1.0-beta"` dependency.

 ## License